CLASSES CAN BE AT THE STUDENTS HOME OR OUTDOORS (SEASONALLY) AT MY HOME IN YNYSLAS.

-The first component is called chan si gong, which translates as silk reeling exercises.
-These are a type of qigong (chi kung) that is specifically designed to teach tai-chi movement and will allow you to begin to develope your body in the unique way of the internal arts.
-They allow me to pass on my understanding of the 'six harmonies motion' movement system that tai-chi employs.
-They are both extensive and comprehensive and are interspersed with joint loosening exercises which open the body to the flow of energy that these exercises develop.
+Silk reeling is the component of Chen style tai-chi that separates it from all the other major styles.
+The exercises are a type of qigong (chi kung) that is specifically designed to teach tai-chi movement and will allow you to begin to develop your body in the unique way of the internal arts.
+They allow me to pass on my understanding of the Six Harmonies Movement system that is the hallmark of internal arts such as tai-chi when fully realised.
+Those taught to me by Master Zhang Xue-Xin are both extensive and comprehensive, while those from Grand Master Chen Xiao-Wang are highly detailed.

-Traditionally exercises such as these would be the starting point for all new students, who would only be allowed to progress to learning a form when some degree of ability and understanding had been developed.
-This ensures that when a form is learnt the body movement is done correctly, preventing errors from becoming ingrained.
-As a stand alone system they allow tai-chi to be learnt without doing martial based movements.
+Traditionally silk reeling exercises would be the starting point for all new students, who would only progress to learning a tai-chi form when some degree of ability and understanding had been developed.
+This ensured that when a form is learnt the body movements are done correctly, preventing errors from becoming ingrained.
+As a stand-alone system they allow tai-chi dynamics to be learnt without doing overtly martial based movements.

-The second component is a 'foundation form' which is what people commonly recognise as tai-chi; a sequence of interconnected flowing movements performed predominantly in slow motion.
+For most students the ultimate objective is to learn a 'foundation form' which is what is commonly recognised as tai-chi; a sequence of interconnected flowing movements performed predominantly in slow motion.
 This builds on the elemental knowledge developed in the chan si gong.

 Depending on preferences and level of ability the form taught is one of the following.

 Laojia translates as 'old frame' and describes the earliest known forms of tai-chi chuan.
 Yi lu means first path, meaning the first form learned in the system.
 Yi lu's are the foundation forms that underpin the entire system and as such remain important throughout ones development.
 They characterise tai-chi in that they are comprised mainly of slow movements.
-The lao jia yi lu is one of the oldest known tai-chi forms and is the form that all the first sets of all the major styles have developed from.
-It is over 200 years old and is an amalgamation and evolution of several 250 - 300 year old forms devised by Chen Wang-Ting the originator of Chen style tai-chi; with many of the movements being far older than that.
+The lao jia yi lu takes about 20 minuets to complete.
+It is the form that all the first sets of all the other major styles were derived from.
+It is over 200 years old and is an amalgamation and evolution of several 250 - 300 year old forms devised by Chen Wang-Ting the originator of Chen style tai-chi, with many of the movements and all the movement constructs being far older than that.

 This is a shorter Chen style form that is based on the first half of the lao jia yi lu making it a good starting point to build on.
 It is less demanding than the lao jia yi lu; the more challenging movements of which are contained within its second half.